-Dark, vintage Mexican restaurant with burgundy leather booths brick walls and great original neon signs.
+The entrance walls are made of river rock, with a heavy carved wooden door.
+Inside is a dark, romantic Mexican restaurant with burgundy leather booths, brick walls and great original neon signs.

 (1956) Little Toni’s 4745 Lankershim Blvd, North Hollywood, CA 91602.
 Opened in the mid-’50s in place of Cottage Italia and serving Italian-American food, this restaurant has an authentic old school vibe.
 Dark, with red leather booths, stained glass, wood & Italian inspired decor.

 (1956) Johnny’s Pastrami 4331 W Adams Blvd, Los Angeles, CA 90018.

 24-hour walk-up pastrami stand with original signs.
 Seating at a counter on the side.
 (CLOSED PERMANENTLY in December 2015)

 (1956) Neptune’s Net 42505 Pacific Coast Hwy, Malibu, CA 90265.

 Take-out seafood ocean side.
 The restaurant side is original from 1956 and the rest has been added.